Global Precipitation & Temperature Outlook June 2019

 In central Iran, wetter than normal conditions are forecast, including exceptional anomalies in Yazd Province and northern Fars Province and anomalies of decreasing intensity radiating well into surrounding provinces.
 Similar conditions are forecast for northeastern Iran.
 Some isolated pockets of wet anomalies are expected in eastern Iraq north of Baghdad, north of Kirkuk, and around the Gharraf Canal in the south.
 Anomalies elsewhere in the Middle East will be relatively mild, with some wetter than normal pockets in central Georgia, west-central Saudi Arabia, and western Yemen.

-Likewise, several Central American countries are likely to see wetter than normal conditions.
+Likewise, several Central Asian countries are likely to see wetter than normal conditions.
 Moderate to exceptional wet anomalies are forecast for eastern Turkmenistan, central and eastern Uzbekistan, pockets of southern Kazakhstan, Kyrgyzstan, and Tajikistan.
 Conditions in Afghanistan’s northern half will be exceptional, and pockets of wet anomalies are expected in the south.

 In South Asia, much of India will be moderately drier than normal, with severe anomalies on the northern Arabian coast, in the far north, the Gangetic Plain into western Nepal, and in southern Bangladesh.
 Conditions may be more intense in India’s Far Northeast.
 Some moderate to severe wet anomalies are forecast for southernmost India and southern Sri Lanka.